 WordPress offers its “famous” 5-minute install, and I give them credit where credit is due: WordPress is a simple web app to install, but to be fair, installing MODx Evolution is also very straightforward.

 MODx Revolution has beefier requirements, and it’s far more likely you’ll run into troubles setting up your webserver permissions or PHP extensions (e.g. PDO).
-Moving a Revolution install to a new server is also a tricky operation that requires some patience (see this how-to).
+Moving a Revolution install to a new server is also a tricky operation that requires some patience.

 In short, WordPress and MODx Evolution are easily installed on practically any web server that supports PHP and MySQL.
 MODx Revo takes longer to install and configure and it requires a beefier server.